Officials: 2 dead in homebuilt plane crash in California

 Federal Aviation Administration spokesman Ian Gregor says the plane was a homebuilt Vans RV-6A that caught fire after it went down.

-Gregot says the FAA and the National Transportation Safety Board are investigating the crash.
+Gregor says the FAA and the National Transportation Safety Board are investigating the crash.